fboes/aerofly-patterns/README.md

 ## What does it do?

 1. It downloads data for an airport selected by you,
-2. and places an aircraft selected by you in a random spot around this airport.
+2. and places an aircraft selected by you in a random spot around this airport,
+3. considering an optional Minimum Safe Altitude.
-3. It downloads METAR weather data for the last few days,
+4. It downloads METAR weather data for the last few days,
-4. and determines which will be the active runway,
+5. and determines which will be the active runway by taking a look at the wind (or using a default runway if there is almost no wind)
-5. considering if your aircraft is able to land on this runway.
+6. considering if your aircraft is able to land on this runway.
-6. From this data it will create multiple random missions,
+7. From this data it will create multiple random missions,
-7. and write these to a `custom_missions_user.tmc` which you then can use in Aerofly FS 4.
+8. and write these to a `custom_missions_user.tmc` which you then can use in Aerofly FS 4.

 ## How to use it